hexojs/site/source/docs/themes.md

 title: Themes
 ---
 It's easy to build a Hexo theme - you just have to create a new folder.
 To start using your theme, modify the `theme` setting in your site's `_config.yml`.
-A theme may have the following structure:
+A theme should have the following structure:

 ``` plain
 .